vivax3794/BrainCrush/README.md

 ### The Memory / Tape

 BrainFuck has Memory, you can think of it has a list of cell/values, or a tape.
-This differ from interpreters, but this is how **BrainLove** will do it:
+This differ from interpreters, but this is how **BrainCrush** will do it:

 A cell will always be in the range **0-255** (Inclusive), this means when a cell would go to **-1** it goes to **255**, and when it goes to **256** it goes to **0**